 Robert Mankoff mocked the incident.

 To be fair, and here I begin my own mockery, we are talking about Eve here.
 And she had lost her innocence — and the innocence of the entire human race — with her “original” idea.
 So… you know, she was a dirty, dirty gal who did a bad, bad thing and would realize the importance of covering up those “dirty pillows” sooner or later.
 Facebook was just ahead of the curve.
-I guess.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
-You can follow her on Twitter, Facebook, and Instagram.
+I guess.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.